-- 1. The proposed activity must be compatible with the public health and welfare, - 2.
-The proposed activity must be the only practicable alternative that could accomplish the applicant's objectives and have no practicable alternative on a site that is not a freshwater wetland or adjacent area, and - 3.
+- 1. The proposed activity must be compatible with the public health and welfare, - The proposed activity must be the only practicable alternative that could accomplish the applicant's objectives and have no practicable alternative on a site that is not a freshwater wetland or adjacent area, and - 3.
 The proposed activity must minimize degradation to, or loss of, any part of the wetland or its adjacent area and must minimize any adverse impacts on the functions and benefits that the wetland provides.

 In addition, for Class II wetlands, compliance is demonstrated if it is determined that the proposed activity satisfies a pressing economic or social need that clearly outweighs the loss of or detriment to the benefit(s) of the Class II wetland.
-Whereas, for Class III wetlands on Site, compliance is demonstrated if it is determined that the proposed activity satisfies an economic or social need that outweighs the loss of or detriment to the benefit(s) of the Class of or detriment to the benefit(s) activity satisfies an economic or social need that outweighs the loss of or detriment to the benefit(s) of the Class III wetland.
+Whereas, for Class III wetlands on Site, compliance is demonstrated if it is determined that the proposed activity satisfies an economic or social need that outweighs the loss of or detriment to the benefit(s) of the Class III wetland.

 The Project is fully intended to not only be compatible with, but to substantially promote public health and welfare through its service to the renewable energy needs of New York State as required under the Climate Leadership and Community Protection Act (CLCPA).
-The CLCPA, signed into law in 2019, expands on the 2015 State Energy Plan's goals and the Clean Energy

-Standard by requiring that 70% of electricity be generated from renewable energy sources by 2030 and that New York's electricity generation be carbon-free by 2040.
+The CLCPA, signed into law in 2019, expands on the 2015 State Energy Plan's goals and the Clean Energy Standard by requiring that 70% of electricity be generated from renewable energy sources by 2030 and that New York's electricity generation be carbon-free by 2040.
 The CLCPA also requires programs be established to ensure that 6 gigawatts of solar generation be developed by 2025.
 The State Energy Plan was amended in April 2020 to include the CLCPA's renewables mandates.
 Refer to Exhibit 10 for additional details.